Mother Gardens project

 Anyone with a garden – however big or small and regardless of skill level or available time – can have a Mother Garden.
 All you have to do is be willing to share and receive plants.
 Some groups may choose to set up nurseries on their site, but others may just allow beneficial plants to spread and multiply themselves.
 Then all people do is dig up, pot up, and share.

 The idea is to make the maximum range and number of plants available to the widest possible number of people.
 We are very interested in plants with different uses, including those that are edible, medicinal, wildlife-friendly, unusual, heritage, and hardy/resilient.
-This year we organised our first very successful plant swap days at two Mother gardens, where people also shared many surplus vegetable seedlings.
+We have a wide range of people and groups who have signed up their gardens as mother gardens.
+This means those in this network have potential access to an array of interesting plants.

-We chose Uplands allotment due to existing work Spring to Life and Food Forest Brum has done there, and because it is a site very rich in skill and diversity, with an active and like-minded allotment committee, who are developing a host of pioneering projects around sustainable living.
+We chose Uplands allotment due to our existing work there and because it is a site very rich in skill and diversity, with an active and like-minded allotment committee, who are developing a host of pioneering projects around sustainable living.

-There will be four key strands to the project:
+There were four key strands to the project:

 - Develop the overall network within Uplands allotment, connecting with groups, projects and individual allotment holders, while promoting the sharing of plants and seeds.